Is a Correction Looming Ahead for Danaher Corporation (DHR)

-Danaher Corporation (NYSE:DHR) went down by -4.17% from its latest closing price compared to the recent 1-year high of $331.68.
-The company’s stock price has collected 4.50% of gains in the last five trading sessions.
+Danaher Corporation (NYSE:DHR) went up by 0.62% from its latest closing price compared to the recent 1-year high of $331.68.
+The company’s stock price has collected -3.59% of loss in the last five trading sessions.
 Barron’s reported on 08/27/22 that 6 Water Stocks for an Increasingly Thirsty World

 Is It Worth Investing in Danaher Corporation (NYSE :DHR) Right Now?